mskelton/dotfiles/docs/configure-apps.md

 - **App->Launch At Login** - Off
 - **Chat Bar->Keyboard Shortcut** - <kbd>⌥Space</kbd>

+## Hammerspoon

+Enable permission to Bluetooth in macOS system settings for Hammerspoon.
+This is required to make the Bluetooth restart menu item work properly.

 ## Slack

 - **Notifications->Show a badge on Slack's icon to indicate new activity** - Off